AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/sendgrid.md

 [Sendgrid](https://www.sendgrid.com) is a popular customer communication platform for transactional and marketing emails.

-This [!DNL Adobe Experience Platform] [destination](https://experienceleague.adobe.com/docs/experience-platform/destinations/home.html?lang=en) leverages the [[!DNL Sendgrid Marketing Contacts API]](https://api.sendgrid.com/v3/marketing/contacts), which allows you to export your first-party email profiles and activate them within a new Sendgrid segment for your business needs.
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Sendgrid Marketing Contacts API]](https://api.sendgrid.com/v3/marketing/contacts), which allows you to export your first-party email profiles and activate them within a new Sendgrid segment for your business needs.

-Sendgrid uses [[!DNL Bearer tokens]](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#generate-an-access-token) as an authentication mechanism to communicate with the Sendgrid API.
+Sendgrid uses API bearer tokens as an authentication mechanism to communicate with the Sendgrid API.

 ## Prerequisites {#prerequisites}